Bobby Freeman (writer): Editorial work and further writing

-In 1982 Freeman edited and published Enid Roberts' Food of the Bards, the book describes the food encountered by Welsh bards on their visits to the Welsh nobility.
+In 1982 Freeman edited and published Enid Roberts' Food of the Bards: the book describes the food encountered by Welsh bards on their visits to the Welsh nobility.

 Freeman realised a 20-year dream when she edited The First Principles of Good Cookery, by Augusta Hall, Baroness Llanover.
-Originally published in London by Richard Bentley in 1867 this was the only Welsh cookery book written in English at that time.
+Originally published in London by Richard Bentley (publisher) in 1867 this was the only Welsh cookery book written in English at that time.
 This rare book was republished in 1991 by Brefi Press with a 6000 word introduction by Freeman.